craigbarnes/dte/docs/dterc.md

 Close window.

 `-f`
+:   Force close window, even if it contains unsaved files

+`-p`
-:   Close even if there are unsaved files in the window
+:   Prompt for confirmation if there are unsaved files in the window

 ### **wnext**